dicksonpun/OUROBOROS/README.md

 # PANDA
-C# Desktop GUI Application - Educational Purposes
+Program AND Automate

+Desktop GUI Demo based on C# and Material Design in XAML